Interest Rates on Student Loans

 Student loans are meant to help individuals reach their higher education goals.
 Because of this, they typically carry lower interest rates than other types of loans and debts.
 Still, your exact interest rate is based on what type of loan you take out.

 Federal student loans tend to come with low interest rates, especially if they are need-based.
 The federal government sets fixed interest rates for the different loans they have available for students.
 Privately funded student loans depend on your credit history and tend to carry higher rates.
 However, these interest rates can still be significantly lower than the rates of other loans such as credit card debt.

 Interest is tacked onto the total amount of money that you owe.
 This means that as you pay back the original amount of money you borrowed, you are also responsible for paying any interest that accrues.
 It can add considerably to the total amount you owe, especially if you defer your payments and allow interest to accumulate before you begin your repayment plan.

 If you’ve already started a student loan repayment plan and are struggling to keep up, Debt.org can help.

 Interest Rates for Federal Student Loans

-For the 2011 school year, new Stafford loans came with interest rates of 6.8 percent.
-This type of loan is the most common type of federal student loan.
-If your Stafford loan is subsidized rather than unsubsidized, it does not begin accruing interest until after you leave school.
+Stafford loans for undergraduates in 2019-2020 came with interest rates of 4.53%.
+The Stafford loan rate for graduate students is 6.08%.
+Stafford Loans are the most common type of federal student loan.
+If your Stafford loan is subsidized (based on financial need) rather than unsubsidized, it does not begin accruing interest until after you leave school.

 Parents and graduate students may be eligible for PLUS loans, another type of federal student loan.
-At 7.9 percent, these have the highest interest rate of any federal student loan.
+At 7.08%, these have the highest interest rate of any federal student loan.

 Interest Rates for Private Student Loans